graphcommerce-org/graphcommerce/docs/content/getting-started/graphcms-component.md

 ### Create the GraphCMS model

 - Login to GraphCMS, navigate to the Schema and add a new Model called "Banner"
-- Add a Single line text field called "Identity" and configure the following:
+- Add a single line text field called "Identity" and configure the following:

 <figure>
  <img src="https://cdn-std.droplr.net/files/acc_857465/6UGrfK" />